Sourcing your supplier

 Making precision components and high-quality injection molds require talented people.
 But that talent needs to be coupled with modern machines and technology.
 Make sure your tool builder has invested in equipment that can produce the level of quality you need.

-Are they financially strong and a stable business?
+05 / Are they a financially strong and stable business?

 You’re going to rely on a supplier to provide you with components for years.
 If they go out of business how are you going to keep the flow of parts coming to keep your business going?
 Ask for references, and make sure they are stable.
 Your supplier should also have documented contingency plans for unexpected circumstances.